MicrosoftDocs/visualstudio-docs/docs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

 You can use **Attach to Process** to debug running apps on local or remote computers, debug multiple processes simultaneously, debug apps that weren't created in Visual Studio, or debug any app you didn't start from Visual Studio with the debugger attached.
 For example, if you're running an app without the debugger and hit an exception, you can then attach the debugger to the process running the app and begin debugging.

-For information about basic debugging in Visual Studio, see [Getting started with the debugger](../debugger/getting-started-with-the-debugger.md).
+For information about basic debugging in Visual Studio, see [First look at the debugger](../debugger/debugger-feature-tour.md).

 > [!TIP]
 > Not sure whether to use **Attach to Process** for your debugging scenario?
 See [Common debugging scenarios](#BKMK_Scenarios).